json420/degu/doc/index.rst

     *   **A matching HTTP client** carefully designed to harmonize with the server

-    *   **Stream-friendly IO abstractions** used by both the server and client for HTTP request and response bodies
+    *   **IO abstractions** used by the server and client for HTTP request and response bodies

     *   **Test fixtures** for creating throw-away Degu servers for unit testing, illustration, and play